It requires detailed technical investigations, planning and approvals, and a financial investment decision before construction may commence.

-This is a complex project which will be developed over several years with ongoing engagement with landholders, communities, industry and government during that time.
+This project has been developed over several years with ongoing engagement with landholders, communities, industry and government.

 Environment Effects Statement

-The Western Renewables Link is subject to an Environment Effects Statement (EES), the most rigorous environmental impact assessment process in Victoria.
+The Western Renewables Link is subject to an Environment Effects Statement (EES) process, the most rigorous environmental impact assessment process in Victoria.

 The EES process is administered by the Department of Transport and Planning (DTP), formerly the Department of Environment, Land, Water and Planning (DELWP), on behalf of Victoria’s Minister for Planning under the Environment Effects Act 1978.